 The European Court of Human Rights (ECHR) has recently made a ruling that may change your view on whether your policies and procedures are justified or whether they constitute religious discrimination.

-So what were the facts of this case?
+What were the facts of this discrimination case?

 To decide this case, the ECHR considered several established legal principles.

 Article 9 of the European Convention of Human Rights provides a right to freedom of thought, conscience and religion.
 This is a qualified right.
 This means that a person’s freedom to display their religion or beliefs can be curtailed if to do so is required in certain circumstances.

 These circumstances are relatively narrow and include “only such limitations as are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health, or morals, or for the protection of the rights and freedoms of others”.
 It is this potential ability to limit a person’s right to display their religion or beliefs that was in question in this case.